 “She leaves one brother, two sisters, five sons, two daughters, and a host of grand and great grand children & connection and friends to mourn her loss.
 She was raised in the Methodist church and was a member of Antioch Somerville Circuit, when she departed this life.
 She expressed a willingness to die and was ready to meet her God in peace.
 She was a Christian sister kind to all.”

 “She was a wife indeed and a devoted mother and a pious grand mother, and an exceptional aunt.
 She has gone to rest to await the final of the faithful.
 She crossed the River quiet and gentle, and her remains were laid in the mother earth near her brothers home to await the resurrection where all will be peace and joy and gladness.
 May God bless us all and save us to meet our dear aunt in that home of Glory.
 Her Nephew, C. W. Kyle.”

 This obit was great!
 It had all kinds of information and would help a great deal not only with the family, but the newspaper told all the places that she had lived.
 I looked for her first in Find A Grave and didn’t find her.
 I had decided she was buried and had no headstone for a while or even a cemetery.
 After I did some research though I did end up finding her and she is buried in the Kyle family cemetery, that I guess is on the family land.

-This article obit also told the number of family members to you can match that with the year and see if there are other facts that need to be looked at.
+This obituary article also provided the number of family members to match that with the year and see if there are other facts that need to be looked at.
 Happy hunting as always and don’t forget to read the newspapers.